-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Old Dartmouth Historical Society (also known as "The New Bedford Whaling Museum") (a Massachusetts not-for-profit organization) (hereinafter "Society"), which comprise the Statement of Financial Position as of December 31, 2020, and the related Statements of Activities, Functional Expenses, and Cash Flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 26, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Old Dartmouth Historical Society (also known as "The New Bedford Whaling Museum") (a Massachusetts not-for-profit organization) (hereinafter "Society"), which comprise the Statement of Financial Position as of December 31, 2021, and the related Statements of Activities, Functional Expenses, and Cash Flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 19, 2022.

-Internal control over financial reporting:
+Report on internal control over financial reporting:

-In planning and performing our audit of the financial statements, we considered Old Dartmouth Historical Society's internal control over financial reporting (hereinafter "internal control") to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Society's internal control.
+In planning and performing our audit of the financial statements, we considered Old Dartmouth Historical Society's internal control over financial reporting (hereinafter "internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Society's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Society's internal control.